Maui Forest Bird Recovery Project

 Education

-These interactions expand awareness of Maui’s native species and the broader importance of ecocultural preservation and foster intergenerational knowledge sharing, helping cultivate the next generation of ecocultural stewards.
+Our outreach efforts and community connections expand awareness of Maui’s native species and the broader importance of ecocultural preservation.
+We aim to foster intergenerational knowledge sharing, helping cultivate the next generation of ecocultural stewards.
 We are committed to sharing an understanding of kuleana in order to foster advocacy and care of the land.
-These understandings are essential for addressing the mounting impacts of climate change and environmental degradation.

 Thank you for educating others about these unique species and environments.
 Enjoy these resources and feel free to contact us for more information.